Compare health insurance- group vs. individual plan

 Individual Health Insurance

-A health insurance plan for a single, insured person, his/her spouse/partner and/or dependants.
+A personalized health insurance plan designed for a single insured person and, if selected, their spouse/partner and dependents

 Group Health Insurance